Final Fantasy X: Sphere Grid

-As with previous titles in the series, players have the opportunity to develop and improve their characters by defeating enemies and acquiring items, though the traditional experience point system is replaced by a new system called the "Sphere Grid".
+As with previous titles in the series, players can develop and improve their characters by defeating enemies and acquiring items, though the traditional experience point system is replaced by a new system called the "Sphere Grid".
 Instead of characters gaining pre-determined statistic bonuses for their attributes after leveling up, each character gains "Sphere Levels" after collecting enough Ability Points (AP).
 Sphere Levels allow players to move around the Sphere Grid, a pre-determined grid of interconnected nodes consisting of various statistic and ability bonuses.
 "Spheres" are applied to these nodes, unlocking its function for the selected character.

-The Sphere Grid system also allows players to fully customize characters in contrast to their intended battle roles, such as turning the White Mage-roled Yuna into a physical powerhouse and the swordsman Auron into a healer.
+The Sphere Grid system allows players to fully customize characters in contrast to their intended battle roles, such as turning the White Mage-roled Yuna into a physical powerhouse and the swordsman Auron into a healer.
 The International and PAL versions of the game include an optional "Expert" version of the Sphere Grid; in these versions, all of the characters start in the middle of the grid and may follow whichever path the player chooses.
 As a trade-off, the Expert grid has fewer nodes in total, thus decreasing the total statistic upgrades available during the game.

 Blitzball

-"Blitzball" is a minigame that requires strategy and tactics.
+Blitzball is a minigame that requires strategy and tactics.
 The underwater sport is played in a large, hovering sphere of water surrounded by a larger audience of onlookers.
 The player controls one character at a time as they swim through the sphere performing passes, tackles, and attempts to score.
 The gameplay is similar to that of the main game in the way that the controlled character moves through the area until they encounter an enemy.
 In this case, the enemy is a member of the opposing team.
 Status effects are also implemented in the minigame as each player can learn techniques that are equivalent to abilities in the main game.

-"Blitzball" is first introduced in the beginning of the game during one of the early cinematic sequences in which Tidus, the main character who is described as a star blitzball player, is part of an intense game.
-It is the only minigame that plays a role in the overall plot line as it is not only a main part of Tidus's character, but it's also in the first scene where the game's main antagonist, Sin is shown.
+Blitzball is introduced in the beginning of the game during one of the early cinematic sequences in which Tidus, the main character who is described as a star blitzball player, is part of an intense game.
+It is the only minigame that plays a role in the overall plot line as it is a main part of Tidus's character, and is in the first scene where the game's main antagonist, Sin is shown.
 Unlike with the other minigames, playing blitzball is mandatory near the beginning of the game, but it is later optional.